By Anthony De Marinis, CDBC, ADT, LFDM, FFCP, CBATI, VSA-DT

 This article will explain options for owners of an aggressive dog.
 Because every dog is different, and there are many reasons for canine aggressive behaviors, creating a proper behavior modification plan can be complex.
 Understanding your options as explained in this article will help you navigate life with your challenging dog.

 Aggressive Behavior Explained

 Aggression represents a spectrum of behaviors, ranging from minor posturing to serious and dangerous attacks.
-Aggressive behaviors typically occur when a dog is feeling threatened, fearful, stressed, conflicted, protective, overstimulated, frustrated, angry or in pain.
+Aggressive behaviors typically occur when a dog is feeling threatened, fearful, stressed, anxious, conflicted/concerned, protective, overstimulated, frustrated, angry or in pain.
 Dogs typically display aggressive behaviors to warn, intimidate, defend/protect and/or cause harm.
 In effect, aggressive behaviors serve the function of increasing distance from or cause harm to a perceived threat or danger.
 Aggressive behaviors range from warning signals to overt behaviors which include, but are not limited to: lifting the lip; growling; baring teeth; snarling; lunging; muzzle punching (bumping or punching with a closed mouth); air snapping (biting the air); biting without causing injury; and biting while causing injury (to various degrees).
 To learn about aggressive behavior in more detail, click here.

 Important Preliminary Considerations